-Early March 2021 saw the publication of two striking ‘flying ship’ photographs, both taken on Friday 26 February in clear and calm conditions, one in Cornwall and one in Aberdeen.
+Early March 2021 saw the publication of two striking ‘flying ship’ photographs, both taken on Friday 26 February in clear and calm conditions in the UK, one in Cornwall and one in Aberdeen.

 Mirages are caused by light refracting abnormally as it travels along layers of air of different temperatures.
 Superior mirages occur mainly in the Arctic regions in the Spring, when warmer air overlays colder air, known as a thermal inversion.